 FITTER AND TURNER APPRENTICESHIPS

-These guys and girls manufacture, fit and assemble parts and components for a variety of machinery, working with a range of materials including plastics and metals.
+Fitters and Turners manufacture, fit and assemble parts and components for a variety of machinery, working with a range of materials including plastics and metals.
 Specialising as Fitter and Turner can take you places.
 Depending on your employer you might find yourself equipped to work as a Diesel Fitter Mechanic, Fitter Machinist, Maintenance Fitter, Services Fitter, Fitter Welder, Sewing Machine Mechanic or Bench Fitter.

 SHEET METAL APPRENTICESHIPS